Where to Eat and Drink on the Water in NYC

 Pilot, a floating oyster bar on Pier 6 in Brooklyn Bridge Park, is a bougie update to a nearly 100-year-old schooner that once ferried soldiers in WWII.
-Order New York oysters, sip on a maritime-inspired cocktail -- the “Seabrined Martini” features a Champagne mignonette -- and take in some glistening views of the Manhattan skyline.
+It’ll close for the season before too long, so order New York oysters, sip on a maritime-inspired cocktail -- the “Seabrined Martini” features a Champagne mignonette -- and take in some glistening views of the Manhattan skyline while you can.
 Is it kind of mean to eat oysters while you’re literally sitting on top of the river, which is their house?
 Maybe!
 Sorry, oysters!

 Want to drink on a boat, but don’t have much money?
 Either become a pirate or board the Staten Island Ferry, where the tickets are free and the beer is cheap.
 Here’s the catch: It’s only a twenty-five minute ride from Staten Island to South Ferry, so you’ll have to get your beer early and chug it down quick.
 No one’s stopping you from riding the ferry back and forth all day, but you will have to get off and on again every time you dock.

 City Island -- only .5 mile wide and 1.5 miles long -- is like a miniature New England, right in the Northeastern Bronx.
 With Victorian homes, a small-town feel, and super-fresh seafood, you can take the 6 to the last stop, transfer to the BX 29, and immediately forget that you’re in the five boroughs.
 Order the $47 lobster (it’s served whole, with steak, spare ribs, or fried shrimp) at City Island Lobster House and pretend you’re on vacation.